Topics Map > Writing

 Example 1

 An African American Literature professor used the Student-Defined Questions technique after each major assignment.
-For example, after watching Maya Angelou reading her work, "Why the Caged Bird Sings," each student formulates an essay question about the work and writes a model response that evening for homework.
+For example, after watching Maya Angelou read her work, "Why the Caged Bird Sings," each student formulated an essay question about the work and wrote a model response that evening for homework.
 In the next class period, students exchange questions and develop answers.
-Students then compare their responses, and each student submits a question, model answer, and response to the question to the professor (Barkley 303).
+Students then compared their responses, and each student submitted a question, model answer, and response to the question to the professor (Barkley 303).

 Example 2

-In General Biology, the professor wants students to participate in her institution's Writing Across the Curriculum program.
-She believes that if students were to write information in the form of essay questions and answers, it would help them to integrate better, synthesize, and remember key concepts.
-She decides to create a Student-Defined Questions assignment.
-For each major topic area in the unit, she asks students to formulate and answer an appropriate essay question.
-She gives them the following example of a good question: "Describe the structure of the two basic cell categories (prokaryotic or eukaryotic), and explain how the categories are similar and different."
-Students have a thirty-minutes class each week to exchange questions, use their notes and text to answer the questions, and then compare responses.
-Students submit their work to the professor for participation points.
-She tells students she will select some of these questions to be included in the midterm (Barkley 304).
+In General Biology, the professor wanted students to participate in her institution's Writing Across the Curriculum program.
+She believed if students were to write information in the form of essay questions and answers, it would help them to integrate better, synthesize, and remember key concepts.
+She decided to create a Student-Defined Questions assignment.
+She asked students to formulate and answer an appropriate essay question for each topic area in the unit.
+She gave them the following example of a good question: "Describe the structure of the two basic cell categories (prokaryotic or eukaryotic), and explain how the categories are similar and different."
+Students had thirty minutes in class each week to exchange questions, use their notes and text to answer the questions, and then compare responses.
+Students submitted their work to the professor for participation points.
+She told students she would select some of these questions to be included in the midterm (Barkley 304).

 Citation/Source